GUIDELINES (Revised January 25, 2021)

--Applicants must identify a sponsoring organization with a non-profit status such as a community organization, youth group, church or school.
+Applicants must identify a sponsoring organization with a non-profit status such as a community organization, youth group, church or school.

--The upper age limit for program participants is 23.
+There is no lower age limit for program participants.
+The upper age limit for program participants is 23 (at the time of application).
 The youth contact person (the youth leader responsible for the program) must be at least 11 years old.

 Projects funded will be those:

 - That address a critical community problem(s);

 - Where young people come up with the idea, create the plan, do the work and make the decisions;

-- That can be started and carried out by the same group of young people.
+- That can be started and carried out by the same group of young people;

 - That have a realistic budget and solid plan.

 Youth As Resources will consider youth-led businesses as long as the business is intended to strengthen the community by addressing a critical need.

 RENEWAL POLICY: The YAR grant period is one-year.
 All groups who have received a YAR grant for any period of three or more years are ineligible to apply for a YAR grant for a two-year period.
-For example, if a group received funding in the Fall 2017, Fall 2018 and Fall 2019 grant cycles the earliest they could reapply would be Fall 2012.
+For example, if a group received funding in the Fall 2017, Fall 2018 and Fall 2019 grant cycles the earliest they could reapply would be Fall 2021.